zahidchoudhury/Data-Analysis-Report-and-Dashboard/PowerBI DAX Mastery/README.md

 The purpose of this folder is to provide a structured, real-world demonstration of DAX mastery, combining documented theory with applied Power BI models.
 The content is intended for learning, reference, and portfolio evaluation.

 ---
+In this Power BI project, I managed the full cycle of data modeling and reporting by building relationships between fact and dimension tables, creating calculated columns, and developing advanced measures using DAX.
+I implemented time intelligence functions such as year-to-date, month-over-month, and rolling averages, while leveraging CALCULATE, FILTER, and SUMX to enable dynamic insights.
+I designed KPIs for sales, profit margin, and customer retention, optimized performance with variables and query tuning, and validated results through cross-checks.
+To make the analysis accessible, I built interactive dashboards with slicers, drill-throughs, and bookmarks, and documented all DAX formulas alongside screenshots of the dashboards to ensure clarity, scalability, and ease of future maintenance.
+---

 <img width="413" height="497" alt="image" src="https://github.com/user-attachments/assets/98876a38-664b-472a-9399-006c72487e8d" />

 <img width="902" height="667" alt="image" src="https://github.com/user-attachments/assets/652d922d-d931-4432-8190-80088af2b05f" />